christian-westbrook/christianwestbrook.dev/_posts/2025-01-19-rpg-as-a-service-devlog-#1-on-unvalidated-assumptions.md

 published: true
 ---

 Today I'm excited to share that I'm kicking off a new side project.
-With any new project, it's important to understand what you're trying to achieve before you begin, so my first step will be to define project objectives.
+With any new project it's important to understand what you're trying to achieve before you begin, and so my first step will be to define project objectives.

 My old physics professor used to tell us that while most people learn from their own mistakes, the wise manage to learn from others' mistakes instead.
-It makes me chuckle to share with you that I tend to learn best by building things myself.
-With this new project, I'm looking for growth through acquiring specific experiences while creating something.
+It may be telling, but I do tend to learn best by building things myself.
+With this new project I'm looking to growth by acquiring specific experiences while creating.

-I specifically want to work through the process of iteratively building and marketing a software service that people will actually use.
-Even if it's only a small niche of people, I want the responsibility of independently operating and improving it.
+I specifically want to work through the process of independently and iteratively building and marketing a software service that people will actually use.
+Even if it's only a small niche of people, I want the responsibility of operating and improving it.
 This scenario would be fertile ground for experimenting with my CI/CD and project management practices.

 These objectives can be articulated in the following short list: